Historic state and county fair photos from every state

 A decade after this photo was taken at the 1938 Louisiana State Fair, the United States had more than 100 traveling sideshows—or “freakshows,” as they were called.
 Here, a barker works at enticing fairgoers to stop and watch the full performance.

-This photograph gives us a peek behind the scenes at a Maine fair in the 1930s.
+This photograph offers a peek behind the scenes at a Maine fair in the 1930s.
 Showmen prepare their livestock for viewing and competition in these mini-pens outside the fair’s main gates.

 In the first few decades of Maryland’s state fair, concession options were fairly limited, consisting primarily of sandwiches made by farmer’s wives.
 These days, attendees can chow down on almost anything they can think of, from cotton candy to crab at Nick’s Grandstand Grill and Crabhouse, which is open at the fairgrounds year-round.